humanoidsbv/team-awesome-jarmo/README.md

 # Team Awesome 📅

 Team Awesome is a "Software as a Service" (SaaS) solution that can be used by Humanoids employees for planning projects, tracking time and much more.
-On the timesheet page user can record their worked hours a get a clear overview of their work by filtering by client and sorting by date.
-Us On the Team members page users can provide information on the projects and clients they worked on.
-By clicking the green button on the right top-corner users can fill in the form to provide all the information.
+On the timesheet page users can record their worked hours a get a clear overview of their work by filtering by client and sorting by date.
+On the Team members page users can provide information on the projects and clients they worked on.
+By clicking the green button on the right top-corner users can fill in the forms to provide all the information.

 ## Installation 💿